dhubdev/dp/src/content/legal/terms-of-use.md

 layout: ../../layouts/LegalLayout.astro
 active: true
 title: Terms of Use
-caption: Welcome to DHUB Property!
+caption: Welcome to Dhub Property!
 These terms and conditions outline the rules and regulations for the use of our website.
 ---